 It’s quite important to stay up to date with latest news & discoveries in your industry, specially in the tech industry considering that everything evolves and changes so fast.
 A great and easy way to do so is to follow some influencers.
 In fact it helps you know about latests trends and hottest technologies.
-In this post, we did a list of great mobile development influencers in 2016 that any mobile developer should know about and obviously follow.
+In this post, we did a list of great mobile development influencers that any mobile developer should know about and obviously follow.
 As I mentioned, everything keeps on changing around us.
 Specially for developers.
 So yes, following mobile influencers can help a lot to get tips, news, advice, know about trends.
 But knowing who to follow is also time consuming, you have to research & research even more.
 I am not going to lie, there are hundreds of people that are extremely interesting but following all of them closely is not realistic.
 The list below is not about THE best mobile development influencers in the world, it’s a list of influencers we follow at Apiumhub and that we believe are amazing cracks!

 Jason is a freelance mobile app developer, building mobile apps for iPhone, iOs, iPad & Android with experience in ASP & .NET.
 He is currently developing Titanium native apps for companies as Appcelerator, CareMEDS, EMC, Six Pack Productions, Clarityn, ITV, YouGov, Getum, ACE Insurance, Hotskoop, SportsBlog, Kloc, GemsAtWork, Three.co.uk, UKTV, Mosaique, etc. Jason contributes to open-source projects and wrote his own modules, widgets & apps for Titanium Mobile.
 Apart from coding, he often works with companies as a development lead, architect and mentor.
 On his blog, BouncingFish, you can find great advice for developers.